zenphantom/ml-git/docs/mlgit_commands.md

   --category TEXT                 Artifact's category name.  [required] --store-type [s3h|azureblobh|gdriveh]
                                   Data store type [default: s3h].
-  --version-number INTEGER        Number of artifact version.
+  --version-number, --version     Number of artifact version.
+                                  [DEPRECATED:--version-number]
   --import TEXT                   Path to be imported to the project.
+NOTE:
+                                  Mutually exclusive with argument:
+                                  credentials_path, import_url.
   --wizard-config                 If specified, ask interactive questions. at
                                   console for git & store configurations.
   --bucket-name TEXT              Bucket name --import-url TEXT               Import data from a google drive url.
 NOTE:
                                   Mutually exclusive with argument: import.
   --credentials-path TEXT         Directory of credentials.json.
-NOTE: This option
+NOTE: This
-                                  is required if --import-url is used.
+                                  option is required if --import-url is used.
   --unzip                         Unzip imported zipped files.
-Only available if --import-url
+Only available
-                                  is used.
+                                  if --import-url is used.
   --verbose                       Debug mode

 ```

 Examples:
  - To create an entity with s3 as store and importing files from a path of your computer:
 ```
-ml-git dataset create imagenet8 --store-type=s3h --category=computer-vision --category=images --version-number=0 --import='/path/to/dataset'
+ml-git dataset create imagenet8 --store-type=s3h --category=computer-vision --category=images --version=0 --import='/path/to/dataset'
 ```

 - To create an entity with s3 as store and importing files from a google drive URL: